 * New Military Drone the Gorgon Stare: Bob discusses the next generation unmanned aerial vehicle that the U.S. Air Force is about to deploy.
 Meanwhile, Osama bin Sittin in a basement on the Pakistan border with Afghanistan.
 Still.
 (Since Tora Bora, Bob has been saying that undoubtedly bin Laden hiding out in Pakistan).
 And the media has a hard time figuring out how to care about Christians who are killed by Muslims, including those Egyptian Copts murdered by terrorists on New Year's Eve.
 Finally, what makes a criminal a terrorist rather than just a garden-variety murderer?
 See kgov.com/terror.

 Today’s Resource: Have you browsed through our Science Department in the KGOV Store?
-Check out especially Walt Brown’s In the Beginning and Bob strongly recommends that you subscribe to CMI’s tremendous Creation magazine!
+Check out especially our Hydroplate Theory materials on Dr. Walt Brown’s global flood model!